A Scientific and Artistic Opportunity for K-12 Students

 Maine Program and Submission Info

-Students will be able to submit an entry of approved waterfowl art into the competition.
-Designs are judged in four grade categories—K-3rd grades, 4th-6th grades, 7th-9th grades, 10th-12th grades—with awards for first, second, and third places and honorable mentions.
+Students were able to submit an entry of approved waterfowl art into the competition.
+Designs are judged in four grade categories–K-3rd grades, 4th-6th grades, 7th-9th grades, 10th-12th grades–with awards for first, second, and third places and honorable mentions.
+All students are also encouraged to write a Conservation Message that captures the essence of what they have learned about conservation.
+One message per state is judged at the national level.

 The Maine Best of Show entry will compete with contest winners from other states in a national competition.
 The first place national winning design is used to create the Federal Junior Duck Stamp.
 Proceeds from the sale of Junior Duck Stamps (which cost $5 each) support conservation education by providing awards and scholarships for students, teachers, and schools.